SERVICING QUEENSLAND

 What protected plant services can 4 Elements help with?

-- Advice on the Nature Conservation Act 1992 in relation to the clearing of Protected Plants
+- Advice on the Queensland Nature Conservation Act 1992 in relation to the clearing of protected plants

 What locations do you offer this service?

-The protected plant survey is relevant to the state of Queensland.
-4 elements consulting are a Far North Qld based company with work focused on the Wet Tropics, Einasleigh Uplands and Cape York Peninsular bioregions.
-However, we are experienced to conduct protected plant surveys across the state in all vegetation types.
+The protected plant survey for threatened flora and high-risk areas is only relevant to the state of Queensland.
+As 4 Elements Consulting is a Far North Queensland-based company, our work is focused on the Wet Tropics, Einasleigh Uplands and Cape York Peninsula bioregions.
+However, our new Brisbane team has extensive experience conducting these surveys in the Southeast Queensland, Central Queensland Coast and Brigalow Belt bioregions.
+We’ve got you covered!

-The field work component will generally be completed within the day for small sites.
-However, on large properties, a number of days may be required to satisfy the required search effort.
-The reporting component is generally returned to the client with a two (2) week turn around.
+The field work component will generally be completed within a day or two for small sites (< 5 ha).
+However, on larger properties (> 5 ha), several days or weeks may be required to satisfy the required search effort as per the guidelines.
+The reporting component is generally returned to the client within a two or three-week turnaround period for review.

 What qualifications are needed to undertake a PPS to property owners?